 - Family Nurse Practitioner

-The program is designed to be completed in two years (four semesters) of full-time study.
+The nurse practitioner program options are designed to be completed in two years (four semesters) of full-time study.
 Graduates are eligible for national certification and state licensure as a family nurse practitioner or adult gerontology primary care nurse practitioner.

 Many US states and territories require professional licensure/certification to be employed.
 If you plan to pursue employment in a licensed profession after completing this program, please visit the Professional Licensure/Certification Disclosures by State interactive map.